Palmer Cox: Life

 He was born in Granby, Quebec, the son of Michael and Sarah (Miller) Cox, and became a carpenter and car builder.
-He moved to San Francisco via Panama as a railroad contractor, and he lived in there from 1863 to 1875.
+He moved to San Francisco via Panama as a railroad contractor, and he lived there from 1863 to 1875.
 In 1874, he began to formally study drawing and contribute illustrated stories to such publications as Golden Era and Alta California.
 After 1875, Cox lived in New York (Pine View House, East Quogue, Long Island).
 During this time he regularly contributed editorial cartoons to Oscar Hammerstein's United States Tobacco Journal.

 The earliest publication of Brownie characters took place in 1879, but not until the February 1881 issue of Wide Awake magazine were the creatures printed in their final form.
 In 1883, Brownie stories appeared in St. Nicholas Magazine and as their popularity rose, they were covered in publications such as the Ladies' Home Journal.

 Cox's Brownies were little men who had mischievous adventures together.
 Each Brownie had a distinctive physical appearance: Cholly Boutonnière wore a top hat and monocle, while others wore traditional Turkish, Irish, German, Swedish, Russian, and Chinese garb.
 There was an Eskimo, an American Indian, even an Uncle Sam.
 "Much of the success of his books can be attributed to his treatment of the characters, who portray human nature with its goodness and strength and also its follies, but never its baseness.".

 "As Cox developed his own Brownies, he retained characteristics found in the brownies of folklore, but he made notable changes.
 Whereas the Scottish brownie is usually a solitary being who remains in one household performing his domestic chores or field work, Cox's Brownies are gregarious, always banding together and moving from place for their frolics and deeds of kindness."

 "The legendary brownie of Scotland ... in Cox's words, was 'good natured and harmless, never injuring anyone or doing any damage, and it was thought a very fortunate thing to have a Brownie about the house.
 No one could see the Brownie, only those gifted with second sight...Cox believed that brownies were so named because of their brown hair and weather-beaten countenances."

 Cox died at his 17-room dream home named Brownie Castle at Granby, Quebec, July 24, 1924.
 His headstone has a Brownie figure and the inscription: In creating the Brownies he bestowed a priceless heritage on childhood.